thomas-hennessy-work/QA-Final-Project/README.md

 #### Requirements
-The minimum viable product (MVP) was to plan, design and implement a solution for automating the development workflows and deployments of the Pet Clinic Application using supporting tools, methodologies and technologies that encapsulate all core modules covered during training.
+The minimum viable product (MVP) was to plan, design and implement a solution for automating the development workflows and deployments of the Pet Clinic (AngularJS) Application making use of supporting tools, methodologies and technologies that were covered during our training.
 We had to take into consideration:
 * What tools will work best?
 * How can a developer test their new features on an environment before merging their changes to the main branch?
 * How can changes on the GitHub repository automatically build and deploy to testing and live environments?